Craig McElhatton

 Craig McElhatton is a former professional rugby league footballer who played in the 1990s.
 He played at representative level for Ireland, and at club level for Dudley Hill and Bradford Bulls.

+Craig was a Great Britain junior.
+He was a genuine half-back, playing at both scrum-half and stand-off.

+His junior career started in the under 7s at Stanley Rangers.
+He played at Stanley through to the under 17s before moving to Normanton.

+Craig signed professional for Wakefield Trinity.
+He also played for Nottingham, Hunslet and the Bradford Bulls.

 International honours

 Craig McElhatton won 4 caps (plus 1 as substitute) for Ireland in 1995–1997 while at Dudley Hill, and Bradford Bulls.